bennacer860/bennacer860.github.io/source/_posts/2016-01-23-intoduction-to-dynamic-programming.markdown

   fibonacci[n]
 end
 ```
-This solution looks much more efficient, it will find the fibonacci sequenece with `n` complexity.
-Let's try to benchmark it though:
+This solution looks more efficient, it will find the Fibonacci Sequence with `n` complexity.
+Let's benchmark it though:

 ```ruby
 require 'benchmark/ips'